 Section 4.
 Special meetings may be called by the President, Board of Directors, or by the President upon written request signed by not less than ten (10) full members of the Club.
 Special meetings shall be limited to one (1) stated topic.
 Members must be notified of Special meetings at least one (1) week prior to the date of the Special meeting.

 Section 5.
 The Board of Directors shall meet not less than two (2) times each year.
 Members shall be notified of a Board of Directors meeting at least one week prior to the date of the meeting.
+Board meetings are not open to the general public.

 Section 7.
 The President shall preside at all meetings of the Club and the Board of Directors meetings.
 In the absence of the President, the Vice President, Secretary or Treasurer shall preside.